NASA-PDS/pds-view/preparation/validate/README.txt

 accessible, you can execute the "mvn site:run" command and view the documentation locally at http://localhost:8080.

-In order to create a complete package for distribution, execute the following commands:
+In order to create a complete distribution package, execute the following commands:

 % mvn site
-% maven pdf
 % mvn package

-The project still relies on Maven 1 functionality to generate the PDF form of the documentation.